 Similarly, it’s not whether a good reputation on Twitter is worth more than on Facebook.
 Instead, we’re trying to help people understand that having social accounts that are reputable in general, which attract a good following and generate social shares, may ultimately help you achieve search success.

-Want More Specifics About Ranking Factors?
+Want More Specifics About Success Factors?

 In addition, many of the success factors aren’t true algorithmic factors at all.
-Content Research (element Cr) is a highly weighted ‘on the page’ factor that describes the process of researching the words people use to find your content.
+Content Research (element Cr) is a highly weighted ‘On-The-Page’ factor that describes the process of researching the words people use to find your content.
 Understanding your user is important to your SEO success even if it’s not a ‘ranking’ factor.

 You can also check out our What Is SEO / Search Engine Optimization? page, which lists some useful guides to the fundamentals (including one from Google itself) along with many more SEO resources.